rebeccaeilering/my-dev-blog/content/Including Code Blocks in Content/index.md

 As a web developer I like to include little code examples/snippets in my content sometimes.
 It's not too difficult but it's a bit quirky.

 First of all, for this blog, I'm using Gatsby and my posts are written in Markdown.
 I'm using a package called Gatsby-Remark-Prismjs which is nice becuase it includes syntax highlighting and the Markdown code for it is simple.
 It takes care of a lot of the quirkiness.
-I just use three backticks and the language right after like ` ```javascript `.
+I just use three backticks and the language right after like ` ```javascript`.
 Specifying the language determines the code highlighting.
 Then insert the code and close with three backticks ` ``` `.
 This is good for blocks of code.
-For inline code, I just add the code and surround it with backticks like ` `<pre>` `.
+For inline code, I just add the code and surround it with backticks like `` `<pre>` ``.

 If you're not using Gatsby and just writing in plain HTML and CSS code examples are not quite as simple.
-First syntax highlighting is nearly impossible (you may use[Prism.js](https://prismjs.com/) to help with this).
+First syntax highlighting is nearly impossible (you may use [Prism.js](https://prismjs.com/) to help with this).
 However, you can format the code so it looks decent.

 First you're going to use `<pre>` and `<code>` tags.
 Then style with css.